pavanvyn/quadruple-stability/README.md

 ## Citing our work

-If these classification models are used for research, please cite our papers - https://ui.adsabs.harvard.edu/abs/2023arXiv230109930V/abstract (mlp_model_2p2_ghost.pkl and mlp_model_3p1_ghost.pkl).
+If these classification models are used for research, please cite our paper - https://ui.adsabs.harvard.edu/abs/2023arXiv230109930V/abstract (mlp_model_2p2_ghost.pkl and mlp_model_3p1_ghost.pkl).

 Enjoy classifying!